-Absolutely! in order to graduate from New Trier you need one year of a fine or practical art, and a consumer education course.
+Absolutely!
+Practically speaking in order to graduate from New Trier you need one year of a fine or practical art, and a consumer education course.
 However, it is fun to think beyond just what is required and think about what you are interested in and what you might be good at.
 New Trier has such a rich variety of elective offerings with opportunities to explore areas of interest that you might not otherwise have a chance to explore: art, music, dance, theatre, architecture, engineering, photography, cooking, automotives, to name a few.
-Each elective course can not only provide exposure to a possible career path, but also demonstrate your interests beyond the core academic course work and show a glimpse of talent and experiences that you could bring to a campus community.
+Each elective course can demonstrate your interests beyond the core academic course work and show a glimpse of talent and experiences that you could bring to a campus community and perhaps provide exposure to a possible career path.